VishalNadig/hand-gesture-controlled-turtlebot4/docs/index.rst

-Welcome to Gesture Controlled Turtlebot4 Documentation!
+Welcome to The Gesture Controlled Turtlebot4 Documentation!
 ===================================

 We use ROS2 platforms to perform the gesture control for real time collaborative control of robots using the ROS2 platform for their functionality.